 - 1 ½ cups (135g) freshly grated zucchini, patted dry (see Notes!)

-- Preheat the oven to 350°F. Line 12 muffin cups with paper liners, and lightly coat them with nonstick cooking spray.
+- Preheat the oven to 350°F. Line 12 muffin cups with paper liners, and generously coat them with nonstick cooking spray.

 - Evenly divide the batter between the prepared muffin cups.
-Bake at 350°F for 23-26 minutes or until the tops feel firm to the touch and a toothpick inserted into the center comes out clean.
+Bake at 350°F for 23-26 minutes or until the tops feel firm to the touch and a toothpick inserted into the center comes out clean or with a few crumbs attached.
 Cool in the pan for 5 minutes before transferring to a wire rack to cool completely.

 View Nutrition Information + Weight Watchers Points